Find Schools

 • Orthotic Finish Grinding Technician

-In the United States, there were 15,000 jobs for Medical Appliance Technician in 2016.
+There were about 15,000 jobs for Medical Appliance Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Medical Appliance Technician by 2026.
-Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.
+The BLS estimates 2,000 yearly job openings in this field.

 undefined